The oldest public wildflower garden in the United States

 Wild Lettuce grows as a tall, erect biennial, reaching up to 8 feet high.

 Stems are leafy, smooth, light green or reddish green, sometimes have purple streaks, and contain a milky juice and are unbranched below the floral array.

 Leaves vary considerably, from entire to toothed, to pinnately divided and have a narrow unstalked base or a clasping base.
 Larger leaves tend to have deep pinnate lobes, smaller upper leaves maybe entire with a sessile base.
 The leaf edges are not spiny, teeth are widely spaced and the underside of the midrib vein will have fine short hair.

 Floral Array: Flowers appear in a loosely branched panicle that is long and cone shaped and contains many flower heads.
 It is late flowering and the inflorescence will have buds, flowers and seed heads at the same time.

 The flowers, resembling dandelions, are small (under 3/8 inch) with 15 to 20+ yellowish bisexual ray flowers (a few plants have bluish rays but that is the exception); flower heads have involucres campanulate to cylindric in shape, longer than wide.
 The involucre has small green bracts (calyculi) which reduce in size and grade into the phyllaries which are in several series with the outer ones shorter than the linear inner ones.
 These reflex when the head is in fruit.
 The receptacle of the flower is considered 'epaleate' (that is, lacking paleae - which are small bracts that subtend each floret).
-The filaments and anthers of the five stamens of each ray flower are tightly appressed around the style.
+The filaments and anthers of the five stamens of each ray flower are tightly appressed around the style which has a split tip.
 Each flower rapidly absorbs moisture and fades away the same day it opens - said to be 'deliquescent'.